Asher Raby: Murders

-On 7 March 1979, Raby went to a clinic on 109 Rothschild Blvd. and entered the office of Dr. David Kogan, a general practitioner and gynecologist who worked there.
+On 7 March 1979, Raby went to a clinic on 109 Rothschild Boulevard in Tel Aviv and entered the office of Dr. David Kogan, a general practitioner and gynaecologist who worked there.
 Kogan had a storied history in the city, as he was known for performing abortions and for being an accomplice in a 1962 tax evasion scheme in which he and two other men who worked at a hospital for mentally-impaired children in Ramla attempted to evade IL137,000 in taxes.
 In that case, he was fined IL50,000 and given a 4-month suspended sentence.

 Raby was seen entering the doctor's office by a couple who took notice of his slovenly and unkempt appearance.
 Inside, he waited until Kogan had bent down to examine him, before he pulled out a small axe he had concealed in his coat and hit the doctor on the head, killing him instantly.
 After the murder, Raby calmly left the clinic, leaving Kogan's wife to find his body later that day.
 While his body was sent to the Abu Kabir Forensic Institute for an autopsy, a team of investigators spearheaded by Superintendent Shmuel Carmeli looked into the patient records in an attempt to locate any possible clue to who might have killed him and when, but found nothing of value.
 Further investigation focused on the possibility that Kogan might have been killed for botching an abortion attempt, but yet again, this line of inquiry did not lead to an arrest.